freddiekruger77/swiftship-frontend/README.md

 # SwiftShip Frontend

-A modern React-based shipping management application built with Material-UI and TypeScript, designed for deployment on GitHub Pages.
+A modern React-based shipping management application built with Material-UI and TypeScript, designed for deployment on Render.

 ## Features